fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 1. If you have a Windows device you can create Windows and Android applications.
 To create iOS applications is always required a Mac, and in this case you can create iOS and Android application using Xamarin Studio.
 With a Mac and Windows running in Parallels or VMware is possible to create the three targets at the same time (but is required a Windows Phone device to do the deploy!).
 2. Xamarin Plugin for Visual Studio in only available for Business plan and for developers that participate in Open Source projects.
+3. Each student should get your own Xamarin Student License for free in [xamarin.com/student](https://xamarin.com/student).

 ## Guides